FutureTL/backend-project/readme.md

 We go to package.json file and in scripts add -
         "dev": "nodemon src/index.js"
 So, now when we run the command npm run dev, nodemon will authomatically restart the server for the script within in index.js

+In the package.json, also add - "type": "module" , as we will be working using modules, so we can use the import statement.

+To push these changes to github:
+        git status (to see that your file structure is ok) git add .   (to add all the new files created) git commit -m "setup project files part-1" git push